KuanJiangJK/gaussian_process/README.md

 # Gaussian Process

-This project uses squared-Exponential Kernel for demonstration, where parameters include magnitude (sigmaf or alpha), length scale (l, or 1/l\^2), and measurement error (sigman or sigma).
+This project uses squared-Exponential Kernel for demonstration, where parameters include magnitude (coded as sigmaf or alpha), length scale (l, or 1/l^2^), and measurement error (coded as sigman or sigma).

 Parameters could be determined through optimization or Bayesian hierarchical modelling.
 This project takes the second path.

-By modelling the magnitude (sigmaf or alpha) through student-t with 1 degree of freedom, sigmaf\^2 or alpha\^2 would be following an F(1, 1) distribution.
+By modelling the magnitude (sigmaf or alpha) through student-t with 1 degree of freedom, sigmaf^2^ or alpha^2^ would be following an F(1, 1) distribution.
 Thus forming a horseshoe type of prior useful for modelling sparsity of mean function of normal distribution.

 ### Some useful reference